Human Bingo Icebreaker: Free Template & 50+ Ideas

-- 3The first person to get a 'Bingo' (a full row, column, or diagonal) wins!
+- 4The first person to get a 'Bingo' (a full row, column, or diagonal) shouts it out!
+Verify their card and award a prize.

 Materials Needed